fazlanharun/Life-expectancy-and-income-Python/README.md

     -Bermuda
     -Switzerland

 4) Average GDP per capita is 21k USD, the median is 13k USD.The standard deviation is 21k USD, suggesting substantial spread.

 5) There are two countries with less than 1k USD of GDP per capita (Burundi and the Central African Republic)

+6) The linear regression with life expectancy as the y variable, and GDP per capita as the x variable shows a positive slope, but the        scatterplot implies that there are strong nonlinearities in the association that the linear regression doesn’t capture.
+In particular, the  slope appears a lot steeper at lower levels of GDP per capita and a lot flatter at higher levels.

+In contrast with the regression without taking logs, the scatterplot with log GDP per capita suggests a remarkably linear pattern.
+For most of the range of log GDP per capita, the linear fit appears to be a good approximation of the conditional expectation.